Holyrood, Kansas: Education

 The community is served by Central Plains USD 112 public school district and home to Central Plains Elementary School.
 The Central Plains High School mascot is Central Plains Oilers.
 The Oilers won the Kansas State High School 8-Man DII football championship in 2014.

 Holyrood schools were closed through school unification.
 The Holyrood High School mascot was Holyrood Cardinals.

+Transportation

+The Atchison, Topeka and Santa Fe Railway formerly provided mixed train service to Holyrood on a line between Little River and Galatia until at least 1961.
+As of 2025, the nearest passenger rail station is located in Hutchinson, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.